Frequently Asked Questions

 What forms of payment do you accept?

-Reunion fees and gift monies are processed separately and result in separate charges.
-If you are paying by check and including a gift, separate checks are gratefully received.
+Please note that Reunion registration fees and gift monies are processed separately and result in separate credit card charges.
+If you are paying your registration fee by check and want to include a gift, separate checks would be gratefully received.
+Both fees and gift checks should be made out to “Columbia Law School.”

 Is there a professional photographer and videographer during Reunion weekend?